Janet 1.2.0 Documentation

-(drop-until pred ind) Given a predicate, remove elements from an indexed type that satisfy the predicate, and abort on first failure.
+(drop-while pred ind) Given a predicate, remove elements from an indexed type that satisfy the predicate, and abort on first failure.
 Returns a new array.

 (dyn key &opt default) Get a dynamic binding.
 Returns the default value (or nil) if no binding found.

 (each x ind & body) Loop over each value in ind.
 Returns nil.

 (env-lookup env) Creates a forward lookup table for unmarshalling from an environment.
 To create a reverse lookup table, use the invert function to swap keys and values in the returned table.

 (error e) Throws an error e that can be caught and handled by a parent fiber.